 Together, Marie and Aelwyn, a powerful magician in her own right, come up with a plan.
 Aelwyn will take on Marie’s face, allowing the princess to escape with Gill and live the quiet life she’s always wanted.
 And Aelwyn will get what she’s always dreamed of—the chance to rule.
 But the court intrigue and hunger for power in Lenoran England run deeper than anyone could imagine.
 In the end, there is only rule that matters in Eleanor’s court: trust no one.

-First of all, I would like to thank the publisher, Harlequin Teen for giving me an ARC of this book to review.
+First of all, I would like to thank the public Relations coordinator, Annie Jackson/Small Girls PR for giving me an ARC of this book to review.
 Thank you so much!
 Really appreciate it!
 All right, now for my review.

 This book, right here, is one the reasons why I stay far, far away from historical fiction books as well as books about princesses.
 They are always predictable, there is no (or barely anything) real talk about wars, enemies, etc. It’s all just romance and scandals and who’s fucking who or who wants to fuck who but not allowed to.
 I honestly felt like I was reading about the girls in my high school rather than an empire on the verge of collapsing.
 The characters are so one-sided and superficial that I had to skip a few chapters for one character because her life consists honestly, of only money and romance.
 That’s it.
 Nothing else.
 In fact, this is all the main characters care about, romance.
 Not about anything important.

 The novel starts off with a lot of description.
 Aelwyn returns to the palace after four years.
 The bad thing about this novel is that it’s all fluff.
 Like I mentioned before, all the characters are one-sided, especially Ronan (the idiot who care only about money and romance).
 I could not, for the life of me, give two shits about the ridiculous shit that she goes through.
 More than once, I had to skip her chapter because I knew that I would give no fucks about what she has to say.